Dreaming381/Latios-Framework-Documentation/Installation and Compatibility Guide.md

 Entities 6.4.x is NOT supported due to the messy divergence of `instanceId` and `EntityId` between Entities 1.4.x for Unity 6.3 LTS and future versions.

+NetCode support is deprecated for as long as the framework targets Unity 6.3 LTS.
+Later versions of NetCode targeting later Unity versions are incompatible with the framework.

 ## Platform Support